We are excited to announce the winners of our latest poetry competition for school pupils!

-In late 2021 we launched a nationwide poetry competition in the context of the UN Climate Change Conference COP26 in Glasgow in November 2021, the focus of this year's competition is climate change.
+In late 2021 we launched a nationwide poetry competition in the context of the UN Climate Change Conference COP26 in Glasgow.
 The British Council is actively engaged in giving a platform to the climate emergency and exploring the relevance of the topic.
 The competition is part of a global initiative at the British Council: The Climate Connection brings together people from all over the world to exchange ideas and take action.
 School pupils across Germany were encouraged to write a poem which responds to multi-award-winning UK poet Raymond Antrobus' poem Silence / Presence.
 German poet Karla Montasser (Haus für Poesie) and Raymond Antrobus judged the poems.